Stevieag/stevieag.github.io/_posts/2023-05-06-google-app-desktop-apps.markdown

 # Here we go

 You are going to need to have Chrome installed – booooo!
-I know it’s not always the first choice, but it is handy to have a second browser so you can check issues.
+I know it\'s not always the first choice, but it is handy to have a second browser so you can check issues.

 So: